ToshioCP/Gobject-tutorial/gfm/sec9.md

 - 7: `G_DECLARE_INTERFACE` macro.
 The last parameter is a prerequisite of the interface.
 The prerequisite of TComparable is GObject.
-So, any other object than the descendants of GObject, for example GVarinat, can't implement TComparable.
+So, any other object than the descendants of GObject, for example GVariant, can't implement TComparable.
 A prerequisite is the GType of either an interface or a class.
 This macro expands to:
   - Declaration of `t_comparable_get_type()`.